awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 ## Celebrities<a name="how-it-works-celebrities-intro"></a>

  Amazon Rekognition can recognize thousands of celebrities in images and stored videos\.
-You can get information about where a celebrity's face is located on an image, facial landmarks and the pose of a celebrity's face\.
+You can get information about where a celebrity's face is located on an image, facial landmarks, and the pose of a celebrity's face\.
 You can get tracking information for celebrities as they appear throughout a stored video\.
 You can also get further information about a recognized celebrity\.
 For more information, see [Recognizing Celebrities](celebrities.md)\.

 To recognize celebrities in images, use [RecognizeCelebrities](API_RecognizeCelebrities.md)\.
 To recognize celebrities in stored videos, use [StartCelebrityRecognition](API_StartCelebrityRecognition.md)\.